CSCI4850/s21-team5-project/README.md

 1. JupyterLab - In order to open the iPython notebooks used in this project you'll need to install JupyterLab.
 You can install this from https://jupyter.org/install
 2. Python 3 or higher is necessary to run the iPython notebooks.
 We reccommend using Python 3.7.6 since that's what we used for this project.
 Python 3 can be found here https://python.org/downloads

-(Mention something about how to clone our repository)

 ## Download the Dataset
 You can download our dataset from [this link](https://drive.google.com/file/d/13OVwU0i3hpzGrzK3XqdxrE6ULTBJliMc/view?usp=sharing)